-Quality residential living is an important, indeed an integral, part of the total educational experience at BYU, and students should carefully consider the accommodations available in view of the type of living experience they desire, the time they have available for activities within their housing situation, and their economic needs.
-Housing is available on campus and in the surrounding communities, and programs have been established within campus residence halls and with off-campus landlords to integrate living experiences with the total university educational program.
+Quality residential living is an important and integral part of the total educational experience at BYU.
+Students should carefully consider the accommodations available in view of the type of living experience they desire, the time they have available for activities within their housing situation, and their economic needs.
+Housing is available on campus and in the surrounding communities.
+Programs have been established within campus residence halls and with off-campus landlords to integrate living experiences with the total university educational program.

-On-campus housing includes room-and-board residence halls and apartment-style living for men and women—each directed by a competent hall advisor—and family apartments.
-Assisting the hall advisor in room-and-board areas and the apartment-style living are several resident assistants—mature, advanced students who reside with the student group.
-Students are known personally by the staff and have someone available to assist with normal student problems.
+On-campus housing includes room-and-board style residence halls, apartment-style residence halls, and family apartments.
+Room-and-board and apartment-style residence halls house single student men and women.
+Each residence hall is directed by a competent hall advisor (full-time employee) and resident assistants (mature, advanced students) who reside with the single student group.
+Students are known personally by the staff and have someone available to assist with typical student concerns.

 The residence hall program is designed to provide experiences in self-government, sharing relationships, and other responsibilities that encourage maturity and independence.

 All residents have access to the BYU Computer Network which provides them with internet access as well as printing capabilities with Open Access printing.
 Using the Internet, residents may access many campus resources including ScholarSearch (BYU Library), Learning Suite (course specific web sites), and many other resources.

 Residence Halls for Men and Women

 Room and board in Helaman Halls is provided for both men and women.
 Two communities are available: one for 18-year-old and younger residents and one for 19-year-old and older residents.
 The 18 and Under community is typically comprised of the most recent high school graduates.
 The 19 and Over community is comprised of returning residents and students who turned 19 prior to January 1 of the previous academic year.